saskiaotto/INDperform/README.md

 -   `plot_trend()` creates a list of ggplot2 objects with all IND trends from the input tibble.
 -   `plot_model()` creates a tibble with 4 individual plots (ggplot2 objects) and one combined plot (cowplot object):
     -   `$response_plot` shows the observed and predicted IND response to the single pressure (based on the training data).
     -   `$predict_plot` shows the test (and train) observations predicted from the model.
-Included is the normalised root mean square error (NRMSE) for the test data as a measure of model robustness.
+Included is the normalized root mean square error (NRMSE) for the test data as a measure of model robustness.
     -   `$deriv_plot` shows the first derivative of non-linear IND~pressure response curves and the proportion of the pressure range where the IND shows no further significant change (i.e., slope approximates zero).
     -   `$thresh_plot` shows the IND response curve under a low and high regime of an interacting 2nd pressure variable.
     -   `$all_plots` shows all plots together.